 Most people take their feet for granted until they begin having pain.
 If you have hot feet or a burning sensation that is keeping you awake at night it may be sign of nerve damage.

 People with diabetes frequently develop nerve damage in their feet and legs due to the high blood sugar levels present in their system.
 This is why managing blood sugar is critical if you have diabetes.
-Uncontrolled blood sugar levels cause damage to the body overtime.
+Uncontrolled blood sugar levels cause damage to the body over time.

 Diabetic neuropathy is the most common cause of nerve pain in the feet.